Marked by Blood | Kim Blenkhorn

 She reached a point where she would rather risk condemnation—whether from religious zealots or even God Himself—than continue suffering as she had been.
 She was willing to take that risk.
 The woman who had been taught that no one looks upon the face of God and lives still chose to reach out and touch Him.

-And it says something profound about what continual bleeding does to a person—to have your body interrupt your life over and over until you begin to feel bound to it.
-The exhaustion alone is debilitating, but it is far more than exhaustion.
+And it says something profound about what continual bleeding does to a person—to have your body interrupt your life over and over is exhausting and discouraging, but it is far more than this.
 Scripture tells us long before science that life is in the blood.
 When we lose enough of it, we die.
 When we lose some of it, we suffer.

 There is dehydration.
 Irregular heartbeat.
 Brain fog and memory disarray.
 Dizziness that leaves you unsteady on your feet.
 Then the isolation: separation from intimacy, from religious life, from ordinary ease among other people.
 In her culture, menstruation made a woman ceremonially unclean.
 She was likely judged harshly for a condition she could not control.
 Alone.
 Exhausted.
 Sick.
 Unstable on her feet.
 Science now confirms what women have always known: without enough blood, the body slowly begins to shut down.